Albert-Gao/micro-aws-lambda/README.md

 ## 8. Credits

+- The `beforeHooks` and `afterHooks` mechanism heavily inspired from my favourite REST framework: [Feathers.JS](https://feathersjs.com/)
-This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).
+- This project was bootstrapped with [TSDX](https://github.com/jaredpalmer/tsdx).